The three-fifths compromise is an infamous passage in the United States Constitution.

-The three-fifths compromise was a vital part of negotiations surrounding the first constitution.
-Without this clause, it would have been difficult to get Southern states to ratify the document, making it less likely that a unified United States would have been created.
+The three-fifths compromise was a vital part of negotiations surrounding the constitution.
+Without this clause, it would have been difficult to persuade southern states to ratify the document, making it less likely that a unified United States would have been created.

-While slavery was somewhat legal in some European countries, it was unchecked in American and Caribbean colonies.
+Slavery was somewhat legal in some European countries but unchecked in American and Caribbean colonies.
 So instead, European colonists used African slaves as a source of cheap labor on their plantations, transporting about half a million enslaved Africans to the United States.

-While some slaves were kept in Northern states, most of them were owned by plantations in the south.
+While some African American slaves were kept in northern states, most were owned by plantations in the south.

-The first US Census in 1790 illustrated a stark difference between the population of Northern and Southern states.
+The first United States Census in 1790 illustrated a stark difference between the population of northern and southern states.

 Massachusetts had a population of 378,787 with zero slaves.

 Virginia had a population of 747,610, but 292,627 residents were slaves.